 Maintaining consistent unified voice for your brand is a key step for creating a successful omni-channel marketing plan.
 Customers look at how unified the message is when interacting with a business.
-If your brand’s tones on social media channel and website differ, the customer can get confused or even irritated.
+If your brand’s tone on social media channels and your website differ, the customer can get confused or even irritated.
 Provide stellar customer service experiences while being consistent and unified.

 A Global Customer Service Barometer found that three out of four consumers say they have spent more money with a company because of a history of positive customer service.

-In order to provide that every time, ensure that every platform you use to interact with customers is consistent.
-The storefront, website, social media pages and applications should give customers the same look and feel.A consistent customer experience is what omni-channel marketing is all about.
+In order to provide a great customer experience every time, ensure that every platform you use to interact with customers is consistent.
+The storefront, website, social media pages, and applications should give customers the same look and feel.A consistent customer experience is what omni-channel marketing is all about.
 Click To Tweet

 Determine the Right Channels for the Right Messaging

-Your marketing strategy is dependent on your brand or business’ unique selling proposition and playing with that USP in your messaging is the crux of your marketing strategy.
-Ensuring that this message is same everywhere in your various marketing platforms will get you better results.
+Your marketing strategy is dependent on your brand or business’ unique selling proposition (USP) and playing with that USP in your messaging is the crux of your marketing strategy.
+Ensuring that this message is same everywhere in your various marketing platforms will produce better results.

 Not every channel can advance your message to your audience in the right manner.
 You need to maintain the consistency across all channels and do that, you might have to forego channels that don’t suit your needs.

 Disney is a great example of choosing the right channel.
 They use their website and mobile app to offer the most memorable experience.
 They offer a Disney Experience tool that is accessible on their website and app.
 It allows hotel booking, photo storage, attraction locations at the park and more.